RigidBit/RigidBit-Interface/README.md

 npm i
 ```

-## Development
+## Developing

 Use the following command to start the Webpack dev server.
+The viewing URL will be displayed, which can be opened in any supported web browser.

 ```
 npm start
 ```

-If the RigidBit server is not on localhost, it can be specified manually.
+The dev server will present the interface, but it still requires a RigidBit server to function.
+The URL to a RigidBit server must be specified manually.
 Load the RigidBit Interface in a web browser, then open the development console.
 Set the "baseUrl" cookie using the command below, replacing the IP address to your RigidBit server IP.
-Be sure to change the IP and port accordingly.
+Be sure to change the IP and port or this will not work.

 ```
 Cookies.set("baseUrl", "http://192.168.0.123:8000", { expires: 365 });